grafana/grafana/docs/sources/setup-grafana/installation/_index.md

 By default, Grafana installs with and uses SQLite, which is an embedded database stored in the Grafana installation location.

 > **Note:** SQLite works well if your environment is small, but is not recommended when your environment starts growing.
 For more information about the limitations of SQLite, refer to [Appropriate Uses For SQLite](https://www.sqlite.org/whentouse.html).
-If you want to have high availability, then you must use either a MySQL or PostgreSQL database.
+If you want high availability, you must use either a MySQL or PostgreSQL database.
 For information about how to define the database configuration parameters inside the `grafana.ini` file, refer to [[database]](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/#database).

 Grafana will support the versions of these databases that are officially supported by the project at the time of a Grafana version's release.
 When a version becomes unsupported, Grafana may also drop support for that version.
 See the links above for the support policies for each project.